gofish/ioqueue/README.md

 Licence
 ----

-The library is a small wrapper around each of two backends, Linux kernal AIO (kaio) and POSIX threads (Pthreads).
-The former is released under the terms of the LGPL version 3 or greater, due to the direct use of Linux Kernel APIs.
-The latter is released under the 3-clause BSD license, provided it is linked against a compatible Pthread implementation.
+The library is a small wrapper around each of two backends, Linux kernel AIO (kaio) and POSIX threads (Pthreads).
+The former is released under the terms of the LGPL version 3 or greater and uses the GPLv3 libaio.
+The latter is released under the 3-clause BSD license, provided it is linked against a compatible Pthreads implementation.

 Notes
 ----